 HENK13011U Presentation Techniques for graduate students (CIP)

-- Design and deliver informative and persuasive presentations clearly
+- design, prepare and structure informative and persuasive presentations

-- Evaluate and critique presentations in a detailed and diplomatic way
+- analyze and critique presentations in a detailed and diplomatic way

 You work on material in your own field of study/research and you show a high level of critical thinking.
 You participate in class discussions, complete a number of practice presentations (informative and persuasive), assess your peer’s presentations, and take part in a variety of exercises to improve your communication skills.

 BA students are not eligible for this course; instead, they should choose ‘Presentation Techniques for Undergraduate Students’, ‘Academic Writing for Undergraduate Students’ and/or ‘Academic English’.